 Past topics have included…

-Our next Andrews Hall Symposium will be held [time and date here].
+Our next Andrews Hall Symposium will be held in the Spring of 2020.